syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

 pdfDocument.Save("Sample.pdf")

 pdfDocument.Close(True)

 {% endhighlight %}
+{% endtabs %}

 ## XPS to PDF

 An XPS (XML Paper Specification) document standardized by Ecma International can be converted to PDF.

 The XPS document format consists of XML structured markup that defines the layout of a document and the visual appearance of each page, along with rendering rules for distributing, archiving, rendering, processing, and printing the documents.
 Similar to PDF, XPS is also a fixed-layout document format that helps to preserve document fidelity and to achieve device-independent document appearance.

 XPS documents can be converted to PDF using the Convert method of the XPSToPdfConverter class.